- Code HUMN6003

-This course will allow students to develop and critically assess a range of digital humanities skills, research methods, and best practices.
-Students will be asked to engage with cutting-edge research methodologies in the growing interdisciplinary field of the digital humanities, focussing on the issues and approaches that directly address the ongoing digitisation of our shared cultural record.
+This course allows students to develop and critically assess a range of digital humanities skills, research methods, and best practices.
+Students will be asked to engage with cutting-edge research methodologies in the growing interdisciplinary field of the digital humanities, focusing on the issues and approaches that directly address the ongoing digitisation of our shared cultural record.
 The scope and scale of these issues will allow students to investigate a variety of humanities questions in a project-based manner across multiple media and using various methodologies.
-Students will therefore experiment with at least four different types of data - drawn from existing open-access digital humanities collections - along with corresponding data analysis techniques to answer a set of humanities-related research questions.
-These methods may include: digitisation techniques; text encoding and analysis; data gathering and analysis; 'distant reading' and data mining; network analysis; data visualisation; and geo-spatial mapping, among others.
+Students will experiment with at least four different types of data— drawn from existing open-access digital humanities collections—along with corresponding data analysis techniques to answer a set of humanities-related research questions.
+These methods may include: digitisation techniques, text encoding and analysis, data gathering and analysis, 'distant reading' and data mining, network analysis, data visualisation, linked open data, and geo-spatial mapping.

-- Effectively communicate research methodologies and results in the context of the wider digital humanities scholarly community.
+- effectively communicate research methodologies and results in the context of the wider digital humanities scholarly community; and

-*Project builds are typically done in groups, but students who wish to complete their build as an individual project may do so, if they inform the convenor in writing before the groups are formed (typically in the first tutorial).
+*Project builds are typically done in groups, but students who wish to complete their build as an individual project may do so if they inform the convener in writing before the groups are formed (typically in the first tutorial).